 Further information on appealing a school place decision is available via GOV.UK.

-In 2017, appeals for admissions to reception class were held at the following primary schools: Abingdon, Brambles, Caldicotes, Captain Cook, Easterside, Green Lane, Lingfield, Linthorpe, Marton Manor, Newham Bridge, Pennyman, Sacred Heart, St. Augustines, St. Clares, St. Edwards, and St. Josephs.
+In 2018, appeals for admissions to reception class were held at the following primary schools: Abingdon, Archibald, Breckon Hill, Newport, St. Clares, St. Edwards, St. Josephs and Whinney Banks

-In 2017, appeals for admissions to Year 7 classes were held at the following secondary schools: Acklam Grange, Trinity Catholic College, The King's Academy, and Macmillan Academy.
+In 2018, appeals for admissions to Year 7 classes were held at the following secondary schools: Acklam Grange, The King's Academy, Outwood Academy Acklam and Macmillan Academy.